zramsay/eris-cli/README.md

 #### OSX

-If you are on OSX, we **strongly recommend** that you install Docker via [Kitematic](https://kitematic.com/).
-Kitematic will build Docker in a predictable way so that `eris` is able to connect into the Docker daemon.
+If you are on OSX, we **strongly recommend** that you install the [Docker Toolbox](https://www.docker.com/toolbox).
+The Toolbox will build Docker in a predictable way so that `eris` is able to connect into the Docker daemon.

-If you do not use Kitematic, then you will need to make sure that the `DOCKER_CERT_PATH` and the `DOCKER_HOST` environment variables have been set to wherever the certificates for connection to the Docker Daemon API's have been installed.
+If you do not install the Toolbox, then you will need to make sure that the `DOCKER_CERT_PATH` and the `DOCKER_HOST` environment variables have been set to wherever the certificates for connection to the Docker Daemon API's have been installed.

+See [here](https://eng.erisindustries.com/tutorials/2015/08/05/ipfs-as-a-service/) for configuring a Toolbox-ed container with `eris files` IPFS functionality.

+Note: The Toolbox obfuscates Kitematic in a convenient manner.

 #### Windows

-If you are on Windows, we **strongly recommend** that you install Docker via [Kitematic](https://kitematic.com/).
-Kitematic will build Docker in a predictable way so that `eris` is able to connect into the Docker daemon.
+If you are on Windows, we **strongly recommend** that you install the [Docker Toolbox](https://www.docker.com/toolbox).
+The Toolbox will build Docker in a predictable way so that `eris` is able to connect into the Docker daemon.

-If you do not use Kitematic, then you will need to make sure that the `DOCKER_CERT_PATH` and the `DOCKER_HOST` environment variables have been set to wherever the certificates for connection to the Docker Daemon API's have been installed.
+If you do not install the Toolbox, then you will need to make sure that the `DOCKER_CERT_PATH` and the `DOCKER_HOST` environment variables have been set to wherever the certificates for connection to the Docker Daemon API's have been installed.

+See [here](https://eng.erisindustries.com/tutorials/2015/08/05/ipfs-as-a-service/) for configuring a Toolbox-ed container with `eris files` IPFS functionality.

+Note: The Toolbox obfuscates Kitematic in a convenient manner.

 ### Go